-Oak Meadow is pleased to extend an invitation to this upcoming event, as part of our Speaker Series.
+Oak Meadow School is partnering with the Association of Independent Schools in New England (AISNE) to extend an invitation to this upcoming event, as part of our 2019-20 Speaker Series.
 We hope you can join us!

 Dr. John Ratey, M.D.

 “Exercise & Outdoors: A Key to Helping Our Kids Build Emotional Resilience and Optimizing Their Learning Capacity”

 The Discovery Museums of Acton and Oak Meadow School co-hosted an evening with Dr. John Ratey, M.D., best selling author, an Associate Clinical Professor of Psychiatry at Harvard Medical School and an internationally recognized expert in Neuropsychiatry.
 Visit his website to learn more about Dr. Ratey .